rudderlabs/rudderstack-docs/destinations/crm/drip/drip-web-cloud-mode.md

 ---
-description: Detailed technical documentation on the web cloud mode settings for Drip destination.
+description: Detailed technical documentation on the Web Cloud mode settings for Drip destination.
 ---

 # Web Cloud Mode Settings

-% hint style="success" %}
+{% hint style="success" %}
 **Find the open-source transformer code for this destination in our** [**GitHub repo**](https://github.com/rudderlabs/rudder-transformer/tree/master/v0/destinations/drip)**.**
 {% endhint %}

 ## Identify

-The `identify` call allows you to create a subscriber or update an already existing subscriber and associate the related information them.
-The information include `dripId` ,`email` , `name` etc.
+The `identify` call lets you create a new subscriber or update an already existing subscriber and their related information.
+This information includes the subscriber's `dripId` ,`email` , `name`,  etc.

-- If **Campaign ID** is provided then we will by default try to subscribe every user to this `campaign ID`.
-You can also send it via call, which will have higher precedence than the one in dashboard.
+If you provide the **Campaign ID** in the dashboard while setting up the destination, RudderStack will subscribe every user to this `campaign ID` by default.
+Alternatively, you can also send the information via the `identify` call, which takes a higher precedence than the campaign ID provided in the dashboard.

 {% hint style="info" %}
-Either `dripId` or `email` is required for the call.
-If creating user then `email` must be provided, in case of updation either assigned `dripId` or `email` can be provided.
+Either the `dripId` or `email` is required for the `identify` call.
+If you are creating a user, then you must provide the `email`.
+In case of updating a user, you can provide either the assigned `dripId` or `email`.
 {% endhint %}

 A sample `identify` call is as shown below: